 These consolidated financial statements have been prepared on a going concern basis, which envisages the realization of assets and satisfaction of liabilities and commitments in the normal course of business.
-For the year ended 30 September 2021 the Group reported net income of EUR 14,198 thousand (2020: EUR 1,739 thousand) and net cash generated by operating activities of EUR 10,735 thousand (2020: EUR 14,846 thousand).
-As of 30 September 2021 the Group's equity amounted to EUR 44,847 thousand (30 September 2020: EUR 27,588 thousand) and current assets exceed current liabilities by EUR 16,417 thousand (30 September 2020: EUR 3,642 thousand).
+For the year ended 30 September 2022 the Group reported net income of EUR 26,355 thousand (2021: EUR 14,198 thousand) and net cash generated by operating activities of EUR 5,243 thousand (2021: EUR 10,735 thousand).
+As of 30 September 2022, the Group's equity amounted to EUR 104,192 thousand (30 September 2021: EUR 44,847 thousand) and current assets exceed current liabilities by EUR 61,824 thousand (30 September 2021: EUR 16,417 thousand).

-Renewal of credit facilities: Because the Group depends on being able to generate adequate cash and cash equivalents from its operations to cover its liabilities, there is a major uncertainty concerning the Group's ability to continue as a going concern.
-Based on the Group's current plans and taking into account the related uncertainty, the management clearly believes that the Group will be able to secure sufficient financial resources to continue its operations in the foreseeable future as of the date of preparation of the consolidated financial statements for the year ended 30 September 2021.
-This also includes the refinancing of bank loans which are due for repayment in 2022 to the extent that these exceed the cash flow from operating activities.
+Renewal of credit facilities: As of 30 September 2022, the Group had short-term bank loans in the amount of EUR 53,347 thousand (30 September 2021: EUR 37,355 thousand).
+Because the Group may not generate adequate cash and cash equivalents from its operations to repay these short-term bank loans and, therefore, will depend on being able to secure financing, there is a major uncertainty concerning the Group's ability to continue as a going concern.
+Based on the Group's current plans and taking into account the related uncertainty and events described below, the management clearly believes as of the date of preparation of the consolidated financial statements for the year ended 30 September 2022 that the Group will be able to secure sufficient financial resources to continue its operations in the foreseeable future.
+This also includes the refinancing of bank loans which are due for repayment in 2023 to the extent that these exceed the cash flow from operating activities.
 The reason for this ongoing refinancing is that the Group's companies use short-term loans from Russian banks.
 The vast majority of these credit facilities are renewed on a regular basis.
 The management expects that this will continue to be the case in the future.
+If, contrary to management expectations, the Group is no longer able to generate adequate liquidity from its operating activities or external financing, or if external financing can only be obtained on significantly worsened terms, this could result in the Company's insolvency.

-As of 30 September 2021, the Group had short-term bank loans in the amount of EUR 37,355 thousand (30 September 2020: EUR 35,003 thousand).
-Subsequent to 30 September 2021 and as of the date of approval of these consolidated financial statements, the Group has serviced its debt obligations in a timely manner, repaid loans, which had come due in an amount of EUR 39,618 thousand and attracted certain new loans and renewed its existing loans in an amount of EUR 20,263 thousand (subsequent to 30 September 2020 and as of the date of approval of the consolidated financial statements for the year ended 30 September 2020: The Group serviced its debt obligations in a timely manner, repaid loans, which had come due in an amount of EUR 10,950 thousand and attracted certain new loans and renewed its existing loans in an amount of EUR 6,390 thousand).
-The current bank loans as per date of release for submission amounted to approximately EUR 18,655 thousand (per signing date of the consolidated financial statements for the year ended 30 September 2020: EUR 31,773 thousand).
+Subsequent to 30 September 2022 and as of the date of approval of these consolidated financial statements, the Group has serviced its debt obligations in a timely manner, repaid loans, which had come due in an amount of EUR 31.091 thousand and attracted certain new loans and renewed its existing loans in an amount of EUR 63.029 thousand (subsequent to 30 September 2021 and as of the date of approval of the consolidated financial statements for the year ended 30 September 2021: The Group serviced its debt obligations in a timely manner, repaid loans, which had come due in an amount of EUR 39,618 thousand and attracted certain new loans and renewed its existing loans in an amount of EUR 20,263 thousand).
+The current bank loans as per date of release for submission amounted to approximately EUR 85.196 thousand (per date of release for submission of the consolidated financial statements for the year ended 30 September 2021: EUR 18,655 thousand).